usnistgov/FIPS201/_FIPS201/frontend.md

     the card vendor and manufacturer.

 Zone 9B and Zone 10B: Agency-Specific Text
-: In cases in which other defined optional elements are not used, Zone 9B
+: In cases in which other defined optional elements are not used, these zones
     MAY be used for other department or agency-specific information, as depicted in [Figure 4-8](#fig-4-8).
     Departments and agencies SHOULD minimize printed text to that which is absolutely necessary.